schul787/FLS2-flg22_perception/README.md

 1. "Li Dataset" - T. Li et al., Unlocking expanded flagellin perception through rational receptor engineering, *Nature Plants* **11**, 1628-1641 (2025). https://doi.org/10.1038/s41477-025-02049-y
     * This dataset provides pairs of FLS2 and flagellin sequences (97 from *A. thaliana* and 122 from other plant species) which are labeled as "Perceived" or "Not Perceived."
 In the study, the authors demonstrated that AF3 ipTM score could be used to classify the perception.
 2. "Colaianni Dataset" - N. Colaianni et al., A complex immune response to flagellin epitope variation in commensal communities, *Cell Host & Microbe* **29**, 635-649 (2021). https://doi.org/10.1016/j.chom.2021.02.006
     * This dataset provides 97 flagellin peptides which are labeled as "Canonical/Immunogenic," "Deviant," "Antagonistic," or "Evading."
+All samples are from *A. thaliana*.

 ---
 ## Recreating the Results of Li et al.